Happy International Women’s Day as we celebrate all women by honoring, respecting, supporting, helping, and uplifting them!

 Why is International Women’s Day celebrated?

-International Women’s Day, which lands on March 8 every year, is a global celebration of women’s achievements in social, cultural, economic, and political aspects of life.
+International Women’s Day, which falls on March 8 every year, is a global celebration of women’s achievements across the social, cultural, economic, and political aspects of life.

 What is the symbol of International Women’s Day?